 Travelers should also be aware that killing Jerrosas, no matter how pesky the little creatures may become, is also illegal.

 Short for Arcamantic Logistics and Organization of Yields from the Earth, ALOYE is the organization responsible for the control and management of the metals in the land, including their extraction from the earth, their transformation and use in creation of goods, their transportation, and their import and export.
 In short, pretty much anything to do with metal.
+They also happen to be the faction that regulates Arcamancy and its many wondrous creations.
 This government organization is incredibly powerful in Landonia, as so much of the economy of the land involves the use of metals.

 The Head of ALOYE is Mr. Winthrop Thadias Wickham.
 Winthrop is a tall, polite, distinguished man.
 He is always in a suit with his small blue glasses, looking dapper.
 His job is to look after all things to do with metals and magic.
 He knows the law and makes sure things stay on task.
 He is quick with decisions and knows as much as anyone can about the War-Forged.
 He handles his business, and at the end of the day he enjoys his pipe and good conversation over a big dinner.
 He loves telling stories.

 This is the Matriarch’s personal army.
-There are approximately 100 men and women in this order and it is headed currently by Constable Rowland Cole Bridges.
-The majority of the ground fighting force are composed of War Forged, however.
+There are many men and women in this order and it is headed currently by Constable Rowland Cole Bridges.
+The majority of the ground fighting force is composed of War Forged, however.